jpuck/etl/README.md

 1. Sources

-	Sources extend the `Source` class and implement the `Tranceiver` interface.
+	Sources extend the abstract `Source` class and transport `Datum` objects.
+	In particular, the abstract `DB` class has concrete class implementations such as `MicrosoftSQLServer`.

 2. Data

-	Data classes extend `Datum` and must implement a valid parser.
-	It uses the `Schematizer` to construct the object from raw data.
+	Data classes extend `Datum` and must implement a valid parser, satisfied by `ParseValidator`.
+It uses the `Schematizer` to construct the object from raw data, which can be overridden by passing an existing `Schema`.

 3. Schemata

 	A `Schema` is a concrete class with a `Validator` to enforce structure.
 	The `Merger` class is for combining Schemas to create super-set Schemas.
-	The `DDL` extended classes generate [SQL Data Definition Language][6] and are specific to a database management system.
+	The `DDL` trait is used by the `DB` class to generate [SQL Data Definition Language][6] which contains abstract methods to be implemented by a specific database management system.

 ## Schematizer